zammad/zammad-documentation/install/centos.rst

 nginx
 -----

-..
-Warning:: Please **do not rename** the webserver config file for nginx or apache.
+.. warning:: Please **do not rename** the webserver config file for nginx or apache.
   The update process will re create it, if it does not exist!

 */etc/nginx/conf.d/zammad.conf*